Joe Belfiore

 Joe Belfiore is an American business executive who has held various roles at Microsoft since August 1990, mostly in the field of user experience.
 A frequent speaker, Belfiore has appeared at many Microsoft conferences, often giving demos on stage and/or acting as a spokesperson for the company.
 In 2018, he was named the #1 Microsoft Influencer for fans to follow on Twitter.
-In 2004, he gave a TED Talk in-person at the TED Conference in Monterey,CA. In summer 2023 he retired from Microsoft and is now active as chair of a non-profit board.
+In 2004, he gave a TED Talk in-person at the TED Conference in Monterey, CA. In summer 2023 he retired from Microsoft and is now active as chair of a non-profit board.

 Early life

-Born in Tampa Bay, Florida, Belfiore became enamoured of computers as a child through his experience with a Timex Sinclair 1000 belonging to the father of a fellow kid in his neighborhood.
+Born in Tampa Bay, Florida, Belfiore became enamoured with computers as a child through his experience with a Timex Sinclair 1000 belonging to the father of a fellow kid in his neighborhood.
 He attended Clearwater Central Catholic High School and graduated in 1986.
 He then attended Stanford University, graduating with a bachelor's degree in computer science in 1990.

 Career at Microsoft

 Windows 95, Windows XP and Internet Explorer

 Soon after graduation he was hired by Microsoft, and in his first job he worked as Program Manager for OS/2, but this post was short-lived as Microsoft ended its partnership with IBM regarding OS/2.
 He moved over to the Windows NT team and was responsible for program management of the Windows NT user experience.

-In 1993 he moved to the Windows team and became lead program manager for the user interface of "Chicago", a project which would become Windows 95.
-In that job role, he was one of the key people to introduce the start menu, taskbar, and Explorer to Windows.
+In 1993 he moved to the Windows team and became lead program manager for the user interface of "Chicago", a project which became Windows 95.
+In that role, he was a key person to introduce the start menu, taskbar, and Explorer to Windows.
 Following this, he worked on user interface for Internet Explorer 3 and Internet Explorer 4, including IE4's Windows integrated shell.
 Belfiore then became manager for user experience in Windows 2000 and Windows XP, including the engineering and design team that created the Windows XP user interface.

 Windows Media Center & Zune

 In 2002 Belfiore joined Microsoft's new eHome division as General Manager for eHome user interface, first shipped as Windows XP Media Center Edition.
 Later becoming vice president of the division, he was also responsible for design, business and marketing of Windows Media Center and related products, including "Media Center Extenders"—hardware devices that displayed the Media Center experience on TV sets around the home, and the Xbox 360 Media Center Extender.
-As part of this effort, Belfiore successfully negotiated a deal with US cable companies to enable PCs to consume and broadcast digital TV signals around the home.
+As part of this effort, Belfiore negotiated a deal with US cable companies to enable PCs to consume and broadcast digital TV signals around the home.

 In 2008 he became corporate vice president of the Zune division, responsible for the Zune PC client and services.